joursler-Sunset/idunno.Authentication/.github/CONTRIBUTING.md

 # How to contribute

-As I don't encourage the use of basic authentication in any production service, I don't want to encourage you to contribute to this repository.
-If you have a burning need to contribute, and your doctor can't clear it up with antibiotics there are a few things to consider when contributing.

 The following guidelines for contribution should be followed if you want to submit a pull request.

 ## How to prepare